SEASSI Student Application Form

 Please fill in the following list of materials that we should expect to receive from you.*

-Application materials may be sent separately or together via a secure box link (linked on the subsequent application submission confirmation page) or emailed directly to seassi@lpo.wisc.edu
+Application materials may be sent separately or together via a secure Box folder (link can be found once application is submitted) or emailed directly to seassi@lpo.wisc.edu

 Required Accompanying Materials Acknowledgement: Your application will not be reviewed and considered complete until we have received all required materials: Personal Statement, Transcript(s), $25 WISLI application fee, and -if applying for SEASSI or SEALC Scholarship financial aid- a Statement of Financial Need, and two Letters of Recommendation.
 Our goal is to make SEASSI as affordable as possible.
 If the Application Fee is a financial burden, please contact us at seassi@lpo.wisc.edu.*